Robert Fudge

-Robert Andrew Fudge (February 3, 1901 – September 27, 1955) was an American football coach.
+Robert Andrew Fudge (February 3, 1901 – September 27, 1955) was an American college football coach.
 He served as the head football coach at West Virginia Trade School—now known as West Virginia University Institute of Technology—in Montgomery, West Virginia, for one season, in 1920, compiling a record of 1–4–1.
 Fudge died in 1955 after a cerebral hemorrhage.